jcolemorrison/node-processes-event-manager/README.md

 $ npm start
 ```

-You can change the rate at which the 2 producers create expressions and the size of the bounded buffer by tweaking the settings in `config.js`.
+You can change the rate at which the 2 producers create expressions and the size of the bounded buffer (how many expressions it can hold) by tweaking the settings in `config.js`.

+The while the 2 producers are bound to a time limit, the consumer will literally try and fetch from the bounded buffer as fast as possible.
+If there are no expressions in the buffer, it will sleep.

-If the child processes fail, it's because the core's aren't available.
+*If the child processes fail, it's because the core's aren't available.
 Try closing some applications and restarting.
-It does require 4 cores.
+It does require 4 cores.*

 ## UML Activity Diagrams